jarrarhaider1214/docs/pages/user-guide/components/scaling/scaling.md

 1. [Provider Managed - New Cluster](/pages/user-guide/components/scaling/scaling?id=provider-managed-new-cluster)
 2. [User Managed - New Cluster](/pages/user-guide/components/scaling/scaling?id=user-managed-new-cluster)

+> Whenever a new node gets launched by autoscaling, CP will fetch its details and show it in Application.
+It will also clean up the details of terminated node from the Application UI.

 ### Provider Managed - New Cluster

-Whenever a new node gets launched by autoscaling, CP will fetch its details and show it in Application.
-It will also clean up the details of terminated node from the Application UI.

 Now let’s move to step by step process on how to setup Node autoscaling for provider managed cluster.